What Is a “Presumptive” Service Connection?

 Gulf War Veterans

-If you served in the Gulf War and you have medically unexplained chronic multi-symptom illnesses that exist for six months or more, such as:
+You may be eligible for VA disability benefits if you served in the Gulf War and have medically unexplained chronic multi-symptom illnesses that exist for six months or more, such as:

 - Chronic fatigue syndrome